 California Coastal Practice

-Stan has an extensive California Coastal Commission and California Coastal Act practice.
-He has successfully represented clients before the Coastal Commission.
-He works closely with commissioners and staff at all levels on projects located throughout the coastal zone.
+Stan has an extensive practice before the California Coastal Commission and in California’s coastal jurisdictions.
+Stan’s coastal practice extends the length of the California coastal zone.
+He regularly represents clients before the Coastal Commission and has developed successful working relationships with commissioners and staff at all levels.
 He has successfully litigated cases with the Coastal Commission.
-Stan also regularly works in cities and counties in the coastal zone.
-He has considerable experience handling the interplay between the California Coastal Act and local land use regulation, including the unique CEQA issues that arise in these settings.
+Stan also has considerable experience handling the interplay between the California Coastal Act and local land use regulation, including the unique CEQA issues that arise in these settings.

 Stan is a frequent lecturer on issues involving the Coastal Act and the Coastal Commission.
-He has taught courses on these subjects in both Southern and Northern California.
+He has co-chaired an annual Coastal Act conference involving Coastal Commission staff and local coastal planners from around the state.
 He is also a featured speaker in policy forums on the Coastal Commission and the Coastal Act.
 He has been qualified as an expert witness in cases involving the Coastal Commission and the Coastal Act.

 Stan is at the forefront of legislative issues affecting the residential and commercial real estate industry.
 He has been an active member of the California Business Properties Association (CBPA) since 1990 and has worked with the California Building Industry Association for many years.
-Stan chaired CBPA's board of directors and currently chairs its legislative policy committee.
-He has drafted a number of bills that were introduced in the California legislature and enacted into law, including all of the automatic map extension provisions in the California Subdivision Map Act.
+Stan chaired CBPA’s board of directors and has chaired its legislative policy committee for over 25 years.
+He has drafted a number of bills that have been enacted into law.
+Stan also served on the Uniform Law Commission committee that drafted the Commission’s Uniform Public Expression Protection Act, which is a model anti-SLAPP statute.

-Stan has been active in the field of legal ethics for 25 years.
-Since 2001, Stan has served on the State Bar's Commission for the Revision of the California Rules of Professional Conduct, a 13-member body appointed by the State Bar in consultation with the Chief Justice of the California Supreme Court to revise and update the California Rules of Professional Conduct.
-Stan served six years on the California State Bar's Standing Committee on Professional Responsibility and Conduct during which he served as the committee's chair.
-He is a former chair of the Los Angeles County Bar Association's Committee on Professional Responsibility and Ethics.
+Stan has been active in the field of legal ethics for over 30 years.
+From 2001 until 2010 Stan served on the State Bar’s First Commission for the Revision of the California Rules of Professional Conduct, a 13-member body appointed by the State Bar in consultation with the Chief Justice of the California Supreme Court to revise and update the California Rules of Professional Conduct.
+Prior to that appointment, Stan served six years on the California State Bar’s Standing Committee on Professional Responsibility and Conduct during which time he served as the committee’s chair.
+Stan is a longstanding member and a former chair of the Los Angeles County Bar Association’s Committee on Professional Responsibility and Ethics.
 He is the co-author and editor of a treatise on lawyer conflicts of interest and is a frequent lecturer, consultant and expert witness on the subject.